What is 1inch.Exchange?

 1inch.Exchange is an aggregator of decentralized exchanges.
+It has been active since 2019.
 You can swap tokens here, and also place limit orders for a wide variety of tokens.
 The orders you place are not only placed against the platform's own order book.
 Rather, it is placed against a number of other DEXs order books (dependent upon your settings).
 This is what makes it an "aggregator".
 Seeing as a dozen different order books are available, you can also swap, purchase or sell a very large amount of different cryptocurrencies here.

 General Information on DEXs

 DEXs are becoming increasingly more popular, mostly due to the following factors:

 - They do not require a third party to store your funds, instead, you are always directly in control of your coins and you transact directly with whoever wants to buy or sell your coins.

 - They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.